 As we construct new buildings, we incorporate environmentally sustainable features when feasible.
-For example, our newly constructed distribution centers and processing centers are built to enable the addition of
+For example, our newly constructed distribution centers and processing centers are built to enable the addition

-onsite solar arrays and we consistently evaluate the potential to add these alternative forms of energy to our energy portfolio.
+of onsite solar arrays and we consistently evaluate the potential to add these alternative forms of energy to our energy portfolio.
 Furthermore, when we move into existing properties, as part of the renovation

 process, our design teams typically consider ways to improve energy efficiency and water conservation and to develop recycling infrastructure where feasible.
 See a global list of environmentally sustainable building projects.

-Throughout much of TJX Canada’s regional headquarters, environmentally sustainable features are incorporated, including Forest Stewardship Council (FSC)-certified, reclaimed wood, low or no
+Throughout much of TJX Canada’s regional headquarters, environmentally sustainable features are incorporated, including Forest Stewardship Council (FSC)-certified, reclaimed wood, low

 carbon footprint for this building.

-For our new European headquarters, of which the first phase opened in fiscal 2020, we achieved an “Excellent” BREEAM certification (Building Research Establishment Environmental Assessment
+For our new European headquarters, of which the first phase opened in fiscal 2020, we achieved an “Excellent” BREEAM certification (Building Research Establishment Environmental

+use less water.
 We are also installing beehives on the roof of our offices in fiscal 2022, as well as native landscaping to support improving biodiversity in the local area.